energietransitie/carboncase-deployment-configuration/README.md

 - `api.dash.carboncase.tst.energietransitiewindesheim.nl`: Management dashboard API backend.
 - `deploy.carboncase.tst.energietransitiewindesheim.nl`: Webhook to update test container images.

+## Developing

+If you are developing on any of the components that make up the carboncase estimator, you can use the compose file in [`development/docker-compose.yml`](/development/docker-compose.yml) to deploy a development environment locally.

+### Prerequisites

+1. You need docker and docker compose (included in docker with newest versions) installed on your system and able to run docker and compose commands in a terminal.

+2. Make sure that you also have the other repositories cloned at the same level as this repo, so that your filesystem looks like this (excluding possible other files/directories):
+    ```
+    .
+    ├── carboncase-frontend/
+    ├── carboncase-api/
+    ├── carboncase-management/
+    └── carboncase-deployment-configuration/
+    ```

+> [!NOTE]
+> You are responsible for the code that is in those other directories.
+> That means you will need to git pull to get the latest versions,
+> but you can also choose to test some new code locally.

+### Using the development environment

+1. Open a terminal (in which you can run docker compose commands) in the `carboncase-deployment-configuration/development` folder.
+2. Run the following command to start the development environment:
+    ```shell
+    docker compose up --build
+    ```
+3. Use `Ctrl+C` to stop the development environment.
+4. Run the following command to delete the database volume (if desired):
+    ```shell
+    docker compose down --volumes
+    ```

 ## Deploying

 Use the following steps to deploy a Portainer stack.